 Swimming is an important part of the school curriculum as well as a useful skill for later life.
-We provide swimming lessons for all children during Terms 1 and 4.
+We provide swimming lessons for all children In Year 1-6 during Terms 1 and 4.
 All children are expected to participate in these lessons unless they provide a note from a parent/carer excusing them.
-Children need togs, a towel and bathing cap (all named).
-It is now required that children wear T-shirts or sun safe tops as an additional form of sun protection.
+Children need togs, a towel, and a bathing cap (all named).
+If you have a cultural or religious reason for nonparticipation please notify our school office so we can make alternate arrangements.

 As you know we are very fortunate that Moorooka State School has its own pool.
-Our focus is to improve the quality of coaching in school lessons by employing a trained swimming coach from Moorooka Swimming, a sub-committee of the P&C, to work side by side with our PE Teacher coaching the students and designing specific programs to develop their swimming skills and further enhance the quality of time spent in the pool.
+Our focus is to improve the quality of coaching in school lessons by employing a trained swimming coach from Moorooka Swimming, a sub-committee of the P&C, to work side by side with our PE teacher coaching the students and designing specific programs to develop their swimming skills and further enhance the quality of time spent in the pool.